 - Are you committed to clean and clear water for all Lancastrians?

 - Are you a good listener and genuinely interested in learning from those around you?

 If you answered yes to these questions, we encourage you to apply to the 2023 Academy session!
 Applications are due October 6, 2022.
+The course is $300.
 Scholarships are available.
-All questions can be directed to Allyson Gibson (email@example.com).
+All questions can be directed to Allyson Gibson (firstname.lastname@example.org).

 Academy fast facts